Table of Contents

 Sponsorship and Revenue

 The Tata group became the headline sponsor of the WPL for the first five seasons of the competition, starting in 2023.
 Tata Capital secured the right chest area on each team’s uniform.
 Noise, a company that makes fitness products joined as an associate sponsor.
 Hero Vida was a co-powered sponsor, and Bank of Baroda was an associate media sponsor of the WPL.
 Jio Cinema, which also had the rights to be a digital streaming partner, launched the league’s inaugural campaign, “Naam hoga tera Zubaan Par” which means “You must have heard of the name”.
-Viacom 18 paid INR 951 crore for the rights to stream the first season of the women’s Premier League online for five years starting from 2023.
+Viacom 18 paid INR 951 crore for the rights to stream the first season of the women’s Premier League online for five years starting in 2023.

 Challenges and Controversies